ntqueprince/CVANG_VAHAN/README.md

   <!-- Tailwind CSS CDN for Insurance Comparison Dashboard styles -->
   <script src="https://cdn.tailwindcss.com"></script>
   <style>
+    /* * IMPORTANT: All existing styles from the user's provided structure.html are preserved.
+     * ONLY new styles required for the "UPDATES" button and modal are added below this line.
+     */
     body {
       font-family: 'Poppins', sans-serif;
       padding: 20px;